u10if/linkedin-auto-like/readme.md

 No additional configuration is required.
 The auto-like feature can be toggled on and off directly from the extension's popup menu.

-## Contributing

-Contributions to improve the extension are welcome.
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`.
-3. Make your changes and commit them: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin feature/your-feature-name`.
-5. Submit a pull request.

 ## License